DavidMacDonald11/Sea-Programming-Language-LEGACY/README.md

 This will behave like the In Place command except `BIN` is automatically chosen as `./bin`

 ## Nonstationary
-Move the files you wish to transpile into `./src`.
+Delete any pre-existing files in `./src` and move the files you wish to transpile into there.

 Run `./sea-to-c.bash`